tezos/tezos-mirror/docs/introduction/howtoget.rst

 Install Zcash Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Tezos binaries requires the Zcash parameter files to run.
+Tezos binaries require the Zcash parameter files to run.
 Docker images come with those files, and the source distribution also
 includes those files.
 But if you compile from source and move Tezos to
 another location (such as ``/usr/local/bin``), the Tezos binaries may